 Give Your Car a Thorough Cleaning

 It may sound obvious, but a clean car is going to perform better.
 This is true for gas mileage as well as braking performance and even noise.
-With a cleaner like Spray Nine Heavy-Duty Cleaner / Degreaser, at least this part of the job will get done faster and without damage that might be caused by cleaners that use bleach and corrosive chemicals.
+With a good heavy-duty cleaner, at least this part of the job will get done faster and without damage that might be caused by cleaners that use bleach and corrosive chemicals.
 It works particularly well for cleaning my wheels from brake dust and road grime as well as bug splatters on the front of the car.

 This is also a perfect time to clean out the inside too since extra weight can impact winter driving performance as well as simply making your car smell better by finally throwing out those wrappers and empty cups!